ChristopherWalz/wsc-connect-plugin/README.md

 Requirements
 ------------
-This plugin requires [WoltLab Suite Core](https://github.com/WoltLab/WCF) in version 3.0.4 or later.
+This plugin requires the [WoltLab Community Framework](https://github.com/WoltLab/WCF/tree/2.1) in version 2.0.17 or later.

 Your instance has to be accessible without security features like `.htaccess`/Basic Auth; this means you can't use this plugin within your testing environment if you're using commercial products by WoltLab within the same installation.